capps096github/Akatabo/akatabo/README.md

 # akatabo

-## Akatabo | The school library in the palm of your hands.
+## Akatabo | The school library in the palm of your hands

 Akatabo | The school library in the palm of your hands.
 Is a digital library that provides access to a wide range of books, magazines, newspapers, and other reading materials to students.